Advanced In Reading Advocacy

 Georgia College & State University

 Rebecca Miles, M.A., Michigan.
-Early Literacy Consultant/Coach Coordinator, Berrien RESA / Owner, 3E Reading *
+Early Literacy Consultant/Coach Coordinator Berrien RESA /; owner, 3E Reading *

-Teacher Education Department, Pima Community College Desert Vista Campus
+Sarah Phillips, M.Ed., C-SLDI.
+Arizona.
+Elementary Education Faculty, Teacher Education Department, Pima Community College Desert Vista Campus

 Amy Thompson, Ph.D., Arkansas.
 CALT; C-SLDS; QI-in-Training; Associate Professor UCA; Consultant; Program Director *

 Jennifer Wright, M.S.Ed.
 (Reading), M.A.Ed.
 (Curriculum & Instruction), Missouri.
-Reading Interventionist, Literacy Consultant,
+Reading Interventionist; Literacy Consultant;

-OG Trainer and Tutor, Admin of MO SoR Facebook group, Reading Advisory Board at NWMSU
+OG Trainer and Tutor; Admin of MO SoR Facebook group, Reading Advisory Board at NWMSU *

 New Zealand 🇳🇿